littlemole/webkit/README.md

     - libmtk-0.1.typelib
     - libmtkcpp.a
 - pymtk - python directory with pure and native (pywebkit.so) python modules
+    - webkitext -- symlink to lib/wekbitext
+    - glade - glade catalog files for python based widgets
-- glade - galde catalog files for custom widgets
+- glade - glade catalog files for libmtk.so widgets

-- examples for the stuff